-According to Macy’s Thanksgiving Day Parade Wiki: Disney Cruise Line is set to debut an all-new float.
-The imaginatively designed “ship” has been christened “Magic Meets the Sea” and is inspired by the fantastical style of the Disney Wish, which sets sail in summer 2022.
-The new float showcases the majesty of a Disney Cruise Line vessel and features iconic design elements including a Mickey Mouse-inspired color palette, towering red funnels and an intricate filigree motif along the hull.
+Disney Cruise Line debuted an all-new float.
+The imaginatively designed “ship” has been christened “Magic Meets the Sea” and is inspired by the fantastical style of the Disney Wish, which set sail in summer 2022.
+The float showcases the majesty of a Disney Cruise Line vessel and features iconic design elements including a Mickey Mouse-inspired color palette, towering red funnels and an intricate filigree motif along the hull.

-The float will also spotlight 15 favorite Disney friends who represent the stories and experiences on board the Disney Wish, including Captain Minnie Mouse, Princess Tiana, Aladdin and Jasmine, Cinderella and more.
-Guest star Jordan Fisher will sing “Together We Set Sail.”
+The float also spotlights fifteen favorite Disney friends who represent the stories and experiences on board the Disney Wish, including Captain Minnie Mouse, Princess Tiana, Aladdin and Jasmine, Cinderella and more.

-More affectionately known as Baby Yoda – Grogu (aka The Child) will be “Forcing” his way through New York this holiday season as a brand new balloon.
+More affectionately known as Baby Yoda – Grogu (aka The Child) “Forced” his way through New York in 2021 as a brand new balloon.
 The breakout sensation from the Star Wars series The Mandalorian is a toddler of the same species as Jedi Master Yoda.
-Grogu will be bringing his favorite silver control knob with him!
+Grogu even brought his favorite silver control knob with him!